Psalms — Themes & Highlights

-However, we must also realise that serving G-D is more about the mundane moments than the miraculous, more the day in & day out grind rather than the Sinaitic revelation.
+However, we must also realize that serving G-D is more about the mundane moments than the miraculous, more the day in & day out grind rather than the Sinaitic revelation.

 The Jews of the Exodus, too, sinned all too quickly after experiencing first-hand G-D’s miraculous feats, & they sinned repeatedly until warranting a 40 year punishment of wandering.

 Judaism is a religion of practice & of action.
-The heights of our values lie not in the sublime messages of brotherhood or knowing G-D but in every day consistency, as seen in this Talmudic discussion debating the most important verse in all of Torah:
+The heights of our values lie not in the sublime messages of brotherhood or intimately knowing G-D but in every day consistency.

 When David fled from Saul he felt forlorn & abandoned, forsaken by family & friends.
 Yet he still proclaimed “I love Him, for HASHEM hears my voice, my supplications” (v.1)